hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

-By storing cryptographic constructs in "functional" form, we abstract away the underlying cryptographic privitive/operation providers as well as provide a standardized language for describing arbitrarily complex cryptogrphic constructs in serialized form (e.g. DID document, blockchain transaction records, encrypted packets, etc).
+By storing cryptographic constructs in "functional" form, we abstract away the underlying cryptographic privitive/operation providers as well as provide a standardized language for describing arbitrarily complex cryptographic constructs in serialized form (e.g. DID document, blockchain transaction records, encrypted packets, etc).